 Master of Science Geology

-The Masters of Science Degree in Geology is for those who have an undergraduate degree in geology and have demonstrated the potential for research.
+A Masters of Science Degree in Geology is for those who have an undergraduate degree in the sciences, and have demonstrated the potential for research.
 To be admitted to the program you must consult with an advisor in the department.

 To remain enrolled in the program you must maintain a 3.0 grade point average and be making satisfactory progress toward the completion of the degree.